 “There are a number of different opportunities that come from mergers with local law firms for foreign firms.
 The first, most practical advantage is gaining a license and appropriately qualified lawyers to practice local law in that jurisdiction, often using the target firm’s existing entity.

-This is important when offering a full service to clients based both in the country of the acquisition and further afield, who may want to invest into that country.
+This is important when offering a full service to clients based both in the country of the acquisition and further afield, who may want to invest in that country.

 Consequentially, this also opens up the international reach and expertise of the acquiring firm to the local firm’s existing clients.
 This is especially true for outbound M & A in the People’s Republic of China.”